Legal Header

-To understand methane emissions and methane performance at the same level of detail that is found our methane requirements (some of which are source specific), we expanded on the emissions data that is reported through Petrinex (the reporting platform used across western provinces to collect flaring and venting data).
-In addition to the Petrinex emissions data, operators must now annually report fugitive emissions (unintentional releases of gas to the atmosphere) and emissions from specific sources through our OneStop reporting platform.
+To understand methane emissions and methane performance at the same level of detail as in our methane requirements (some of which are source specific), we expanded on the emissions data for reporting through Petrinex (the platform used across western provinces to collect flaring and venting data).
+In addition to the Petrinex emissions data, operators annually report fugitive emissions (unintentional releases of gas to the atmosphere) and emissions from specific sources through our OneStop reporting platform.

 Flaring